 Dry acid doesn’t work instantly.
 It needs time to dissolve before it does its job.

-Step 5: Re-test the Pool’s PH
+Step 5: Re-test the Pool’s pH

 Is It Safe?

 This acid is safe for home use, provided you take safety measures and follow the manufacturer’s instructions.
 And you’ll need to wait a while before swimming if you add muriatic acid to your pool.

 How to Lower pH Levels Using Muriatic Acid